-In an emergency, students will look to instructors for instructions and guidance; whether it be to “Duck, Cover and Hold On!” during an earthquake, evacuate the building because of a fire alarm, or shelter-in-place because of a nearby active threat.
-For this reason, it is important for instructors to be familiar with emergency protocols related to their classroom or laboratory.
+In an emergency, students will look to instructors for guidance; whether it is to evacuate the building in a fire or to shelter-in-place because of a nearby active threat situation.
+For this reason, it is important for faculty, instructors and TAs to know emergency protocols in classrooms, laboratories and other settings.

 Instructors can review scenario-specific response protocols in the Stanford Emergency Response Guidelines.